 SWPM has achieved and will continue to achieve a lot at the political level, SWPM is the first feminist political movement that imposed itself in the political sphere.

-The Syrian Women’s Political Movement’s Statement on the Syrian regime’s […]
+The Syrian Women’s Political Movement participated in the Security Council […]

 Background The Syrian Women’s Political Movement (SWPM) comprises of Syrian […]